Charles de Gaulle: Battle of France

-The Germans attacked the West on 10 May.
+The Germans attacked the Netherlands, Belgium, and France on 10 May.
 De Gaulle activated his new division on 12 May.
 The Germans broke through at Sedan on 15 May 1940.
 That day, with three tank battalions assembled, less than a third of his paper strength, he was summoned to headquarters and told to attack to gain time for General Robert Touchon's Sixth Army to redeploy from the Maginot Line to the Aisne.
 General Georges told him it was his chance to implement his ideas.

 De Gaulle attacked the German-held village at Montcornet, a key road junction near Laon.
 The attack began around 04:30 on 17 May.
 Outnumbered and without air support, he lost 23 of his 90 vehicles to mines, anti-tank weapons, and Stukas.
 On 18 May he was reinforced by two fresh regiments of armoured cavalry, bringing his strength to 150 vehicles.
 He attacked again on 19 May and his forces were once again devastated.
 He ignored orders from General Georges to withdraw, and in the early afternoon demanded two more divisions from Touchon, who refused.
 Although de Gaulle's tanks forced German infantry to retreat to Caumont, the action brought only temporary relief and did little to slow the spearhead of the German advance.
 Nevertheless, it was one of the few successes the French enjoyed while suffering defeats across the country.

 He delayed his retreat until 20 May.
 On 21 May, at the request of propaganda officers, he gave a talk on French radio about his recent attack.
 In recognition for his efforts de Gaulle was promoted to the rank of brigadier-general on 23 May 1940.
 Later, De Gaulle attacked the German bridgehead at Abbeville on 28–29 May, taking around 300 German prisoners in the last attempt to cut an escape route for the Allied forces.

 De Gaulle's rank of brigadier-general became effective on 1 June 1940.
 That day he was in Paris.
 After visiting his tailor to be fitted for his general's uniform, he met Reynaud, who appears to have offered him a government job for the first time, and afterwards the commander-in-chief Maxime Weygand, who congratulated him on saving France's honour and asked for his advice.
 On 2 June he sent a memo to Weygand vainly urging that the French armoured divisions be consolidated from four weak divisions into three stronger ones and concentrated into an armoured corps under his command.
 He made the same suggestion to Reynaud.